 How to copy information from one computer to another

-Users who have a network setup or plan on setting up a network should definitely consider transferring and sharing their files on the local area network.
-A network is the fastest means of transferring files between your computers, and once setup will enable to you to continue to share files.
+If you have a network or plan on setting up a network, consider transferring and sharing files between computers on the local area network.
+A network is the fastest means of transferring files between your computers, and once set up, it lets you continue to share files.

-USB to USB connectors can be purchased at most major computer retail stores.
+USB to USB connectors are available online and at some major computer retail stores.

 Internet and e-mail

-Today, there are dozens of online services that will allow you to move and copy files from one computer to another computer.
-Alternatively, if you have only a few files you want to copy you may want to consider just sending the files through e-mail.
+Today, many online services allow you to move and copy files from one computer to another computer.
+Alternatively, if you have only a few files you want to copy, you may want to consider sending the files through e-mail.

 CD and DVD

-For older computers that don't have a disc burner, USB, or the Internet copying files to a floppy disk may be your only alternative.
-However, if you need to copy large amounts of data from one computer to another, you should try an alternate solution since a floppy disk does not hold a lot of information.
+For older computers that do not have a disc burner, USB, or the Internet, copying files to a floppy disk may be your only alternative.
+However, if you need to copy large amounts of data from one computer to another, try an alternate solution since a floppy disk does not hold much information.